Felix-Hz/green-squares/README.md

 ### Fact of Day 236
 In November 7 of 1492, the Ensisheim meteorite, a 127-kg meteorite, lands in a wheat field near the village of Ensisheim in Alsace.

+### Fact of Day 237
+The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.